zobnin/aiolauncher_scripts/README.md

 * `messages` - table of tables with fields: `sender`, `text`, `time` (_available from: 4.1.5_);
 * `actions` - table notifications actions with fields: `id`, `title`, `have_input` (_available from: 4.1.5_);

-Keep in mind that the AIO Launcher also calls `get_current()` every time you return to the launcher, which means that all scripts will also get notification information in the `on_notify_posted()` callback every time you return to the desktop.
+Keep in mind that the AIO Launcher also calls `request_current()` every time you return to the launcher, which means that all scripts will also get notification information in the `on_notify_posted()` callback every time you return to the desktop.

 ## Files